alex65536/sofcheck/selftest/README.md

 built.
 You can run this executable and pass a file with boards as an argument.
 The executable will print some diagnostic information on standard output.
 If two executables produce the same output, then the corresponding rules implementations are either correct or have the same bugs.
-Most probably both are correct, since we can assume that it's hard to catch the same bug on rules implementations written independently.
+Most probably both are correct, since we can assume it's hard to catch the same bug on rules implementations written independently.

-The file with boards is located in this directory, names `boards.fen`.
-You can generate if yourself using `SelftestDataCreate` utility in [`sofcheck-engine tester` repo][3] if you want.
+The file with boards is located in this directory, named `boards.fen`.
+You can generate this file yourself using `SelftestDataCreate` utility in [`sofcheck-engine-tester`][3] repo if you want.

 ## Building